romeerez/database-viewer/README.md

 - `data-loader`: module to load data from db, used by `server` and `electron-app`
 - `electron-app`: desktop app!
 - `frontend`: React module, used by `electron-app` and `web-graphql-frontend`
-- `graphql-react-provider`: module with React Context to provide graphql data, used by `web-graphql-frontend`
 - `server`: node.js server to serve graphql data
 - `types`: types are shared across other modules
-- `web-graphql-frontend`: React frontend for browser
+- `web-graphql-frontend`: React frontend for browser, includes code for loading data from server

 ## How to